Hi! Welcome to GeekyFaust.

 Hand-shake, I’m glad you dropped by.
 I am no writer expert and editor, expect some grammatical and spelling errors in the site.

-I’m the author behind this tech, news, and gadget review site; Faust Haeja Crismel Salabar Principe.
+I’m Faust Haeja Crismel Salabar Principe, the author behind this tech, news, and gadget review site.

 My biological mother is Rosalie Marinay Salabar who is notably known as DJ radio name call sign Pine Diaz, previously worked as radio announcer of Y101 Cebu.

-As far I can remember during my childhood days, the spanning years in the 1977’s, the 1980s, and mid-1990s and above pave ways in my journey as a kid while growing up.
+As far I can remember during my childhood days, the spanning years in the 1977’s, the 1980s, and mid-1990s and above pave the way in my journey as a kid while growing up.

 Sometime down the road, I somehow developed a gaming habit, I love playing a family computer.

 It was a piece of gaming console with a red rectangular joystick side finish with a white body case, the cartridge in which the gaming software stored was a bit bulky or somewhat similar to a cassette tape, plugged in the gaming machine!